mahoney1/test/eploy-to-fabric-multi-org.md

 <h2 class='everybody'>Step One: Starting a {{site.data.conrefs.hlf_full}} network</h2>

 In order to follow this tutorial, you must start up a fresh {{site.data.conrefs.hlf_full}} network.
 This tutorial will assume that you use the {{site.data.conrefs.hlf_full}} network provided in the {{site.data.conrefs.hlf_full}} [Building Your First Network tutorial](http://hyperledger-fabric.readthedocs.io/en/latest/build_network.html).

+1. change directory to `fabric-samples`

+    cd fabric-samples

+2. Download the platform binaries, including cryptogen :

+    curl -sSL https://goo.gl/6wtTN5 | bash -s 1.1.0-preview

+    Verify the list docker images downloaded without issues

+3. change directory into `first-network` sample

+    cd first-network

-You can now start the BYFN network.
-You must specify additional flags that are not specified in the Building Your First Network tutorial.
-This is because we want to use CouchDB as the world state database, and we want to start a Certificate Authority (CA) for each organization.
+4. Next, start the BYFN network - additional flags (to the `byfn.sh` script below) must be specified, as we're using CouchDB as the world state database (different to that specified on the Fabric BYFN page) - we also want to start a Certificate Authority (CA) for **each** organization.

+ 5. Execute the following commands in sequence from the `first-network` directory.

     ./byfn.sh -m generate
     ./byfn.sh -m up -s couchdb -a

-If the command works successfully, the BYFN network is started, and you will see the following output:
+If the command works successfully, the first command will generate artifacts, then following the second command, the BYFN network is started, and verify that you see the following output before proceeding:

     ========= All GOOD, BYFN execution completed ===========